woohoolabs/yin-middleware/README.md

 #### `JsonApiDispatcherMiddleware`

-The middleware is capable to dispatch JSON API-aware controllers.
+The middleware is able to dispatch JSON API-aware controllers.
 Just add it to your application (the example is for [Woohoo Labs.
 Harmony](https://github.com/woohoolabs/harmony)):

 ```php